mdn/translated-content/files/ru/web/api/mediastream_recording_api/recording_a_media_element/index.md

   - : When the preview video begins to play, we know there's media to record, so we respond by calling the [`startRecording()`](#starting_media_recording) function we created earlier, passing in the preview video stream (as the source media to be recorded) and `recordingTimeMS` as the number of milliseconds of media to record.
 As mentioned before, `startRecording()` returns a {{jsxref("Promise")}} whose resolution handler is called (receiving as input an array of {{domxref("Blob")}} objects containing the chunks of recorded media data) once recording has completed.
 - Lines 11-15

   - : The recording process's resolution handler receives as input an array of media data `Blob`s locally known as `recordedChunks`.
 The first thing we do is merge the chunks into a single {{domxref("Blob")}} whose MIME type is `"video/webm"` by taking advantage of the fact that the {{domxref("Blob.Blob", "Blob()")}} constructor concatenates arrays of objects into one object.
-Then {{domxref("URL.createObjectURL()")}} is used to create an URL that references the blob; this is then made the value of the recorded video playback element's [`src`](/ru/docs/Web/HTML/Element/video#src) attribute (so that you can play the video from the blob) as well as the target of the download button's link.
+Then {{domxref("URL.createObjectURL_static", "URL.createObjectURL()")}} is used to create an URL that references the blob; this is then made the value of the recorded video playback element's [`src`](/ru/docs/Web/HTML/Element/video#src) attribute (so that you can play the video from the blob) as well as the target of the download button's link.

     Then the download button's [`download`](/ru/docs/Web/HTML/Element/a#download) attribute is set.
 While the `download` attribute can be a Boolean, you can also set it to a string to use as the name for the downloaded file.
 So by setting the download link's `download` attribute to "RecordedVideo.webm", we tell the browser that clicking the button should download a file named `"RecordedVideo.webm"` whose contents are the recorded video.